Knee Pain: Causes, Diagnosis & How Myotherapy Helps You Move Freely for Longer

 Post-surgical or post-injury knee pain

-While diagnoses vary, the underlying contributors are often similar.
+While diagnoses differ, the underlying contributors to knee pain are often similar.

 How Myotherapy Helps Knee Pain at Every Age

-Myotherapy addresses the soft tissue and movement factors influencing knee health, regardless of age.
+Myotherapy addresses the soft tissue and movement factors influencing knee health, regardless of age or activity level.

 Pain Relief